top of page

 Hermann Goering, One of the Architects of the Third Reich

 They lined up and stood before our own military command.
 I didn’t discern any emotions or any real feelings.
-There was no sense of regret or acknowledgement of wrongdoing.
+There was no sense of regret or acknowledgment of wrongdoing.
 The Germans of the Second World War were as much about killing those who weren't like them as they were winning the war.
 These were cold and calculating men.

 There was a particular scent of acrid tobacco amongst the German High Command that at the time I didn’t understand.
 I was later told that they didn’t have access to good tobacco and so they made their own out of improvised herbs.
 One can imagine what it was.